HSHS St Josephs Hospital Highland Ratings & Violations

 Bloodstream Infection Rate

 The Illinois Department of Public Health (IDPH) constantly monitors the facility-onset incident rates involving Clostridium difficile infection (CDI) and Methicillin-resistant Staphylococcus aureus (MRSA) gathered by laboratory results involving patients who have remained at the facility for four days or longer.
 The summary measurement is used to determine whether the facility’s infection rate is statistically different compared to national and state averages.

 For 2017, the bloodstream infection rate involving MRSA and CDI at HSHS St. Joseph’s Hospital include:

-- CDI Facility Acquired Incident Rate Bloodstream Infection Rate – 2 infections incidents out of 6978 patient days.
-The IDPH determine that this rate is “not statistically significantly better or worse than the national average.”
+- CDI Facility Acquired Incident Rate Bloodstream Infection Rate – 2 infections incidents out of 6745 patient days.
+The IDPH determined that this rate is “not statistically significantly better or worse than the national average.”

 - MRSA Facility-Acquired Incident Rate Bloodstream Infections – 0 infection incidents out of 6745 patient days.